Code-Institute-Submissions/Lindsaykerr1994-MS4-Grizzly-Audio/README.md

     * [AWS Hosting](#aws)
 * [Credits](#credits)

+---
 ## UX <a name="ux"></a>
 ### User Goals <a name="usergoals"></a>
+#### Target Audience
+With the number of Digital Audio Workspaces always growing, and with more music producers being able to explore their passions, there is a an increase in the market for components, such as instrument one-shots, or filters that help with mastering and mixing.
+Grizzly Audio Packs currently offers a variety of instrumental loops for aspiring and established music producers, and in the near future, Grizzly Audio Packs hopes to offer a diverse range of different components that can be used in the product of all genres of music.

+#### User Stories
+* As an online shopper, I want to be able to save my information, so that I can easily checkout in the future.
+* As an online shopper, I want to be able to see my order history, so that I can revisit my previous purchases.
+* As an online shopper, I want to be validate my account, so that I can confirm my registration was confirmed.
+* As an online shopper, I want to be able to reset my password, so that I can recover my account if I forget my password.
+* As a shopper, I want to be able to view all the packs offered, so that I can purchase some.
+* As a shopper, I want to be able to see each pach individually, so that I can identify the qualities that each one offers.
+* As a shopper, I want to be able to search and sort through the audio packs, so that I can quickly find the audio packs I want.
+* As a shopper, I want to be able to sample the audio files, so that I can ensure I am purchasing the right pack.
+* As a shopper, I want to be able to identify which packs are on sale, so that I can save money on my purchases.
+* As a shopper, I want to be able to see the total of my shopping bag, so that I can control the amount of money I spend.
+* As a store owner, I want to be able to add audio packs to the store, so that I can increase the size of my sales catelogue.
+* As a store owner, I want to be able to edit the existing packs, so that I can update details when necessary.
+* As a store owner, I want to be able to see the sales numbers of my audio packs, so that I can analyse which items are selling best.

 ### Design <a name="design"></a>

 I chose to keep the colour scheme as simple as possible.
 This will play into the minimalist design layout of the website.
 Together, the two will allow the functionality of the back-end speak for itself and promote the project.
 Furthermore, the simplicity of the site will allow users to navigate through the pages, and promote a sense of professionalism and style.
 #### Colours:
 * Dark Grey: `#292929`